Listening: Basic Auditory Perception & Discrimination A1 - Lesson 1: Distinguishing Common English Sounds (vs. Khmer sounds)

 • To build confidence in your English pronunciation.

 Welcome!
 Some English sounds are new for Khmer speakers.
-Practicing these sounds helps people understand you clearly, whether you are speaking in Siem Reap or online.
-Let's learn three important sounds together!
+Practicing these sounds helps people understand you clearly.
+Let's learn three important sounds!

 1. The 'F' Sound (/f/)

 In Khmer, you don't have the /f/ sound, so it's common to use a /p/ sound instead.
-Let's learn the correct /f/ sound to make your speech clearer.
+Let's learn the correct way.

-How to make the sound: Put your top teeth gently on your bottom lip.
-Blow air out, like you are blowing out a small candle.
-Do not use your voice.
-It is a quiet sound made only with air.
+How to do it: Put your top teeth on your bottom lip.
+Blow air out like a candle.
+No voice (quiet).

 • Five